Soham-Wadekar/pdf-summarizer-using-chatgpt-api/README.md

 1. Go to the project directory using command line interface
 2. Create a virtual environment using the command: python -m venv env
 3. Activate the environment using the following command: source env/bin/activate
+4. Install the libraries `flask`, `openai` and `PyPDF2` using the command: `pip install flask openai PyPDF2`
-4. Run the application using the command: python app.py
+5. Run the application using the command: python app.py
+6. Go to `http://127.0.0.1:5000/` to view the application